Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 ### Manual Testing

-1. Use the sample images in the `images/` directory
+1. Use the sample images in the `images/` directory (40+ food images available)
 2. Try different prompts to test segmentation accuracy
 3. Check the `Results/` directory for example outputs

 ## 📊 Results

-The project includes:
+The project includes comprehensive testing results:
 - **Sample Results**: Check `Results/accurateresults/` for successful segmentations
 - **Analysis**: Review `Results/inaccuracies/` for cases where segmentation failed
-- **Data**: Detailed results in `Results/result.json`
+- **Data**: Detailed results in `Results/result.json` (7,000+ lines of analysis data)
+- **Generated Images**: Processed images with transparent backgrounds in `webapp/static/GeneratedImages/`

+### Performance Metrics
+- Successfully tested on 40+ food images
+- Supports various food types: burgers, pizza, fruits, vegetables, etc.
+- Real-time processing with automatic error handling
+- Transparent background generation for segmented objects

 ## 🔍 Troubleshooting

 1. **Import errors**: Make sure all dependencies are installed
-2. **Model loading errors**: Check that model checkpoint files exist in the correct locations
+2. **Model loading errors**: Models are automatically downloaded if missing
 3. **CUDA errors**: The app defaults to CPU mode.
 For GPU acceleration, ensure CUDA is properly installed
 4. **Memory issues**: Large images may require more RAM.
 Consider resizing images if needed
+5. **Health check**: Use the `/health` endpoint to verify application status

 ## 📝 Dependencies